camposer/cf/README.md

 ## Backend (trade-processor)

+### Intro

+- The backend has a REST endpoint /trades able to consume trade messages.
+This endpoint is secured with OAuth.
+- Messages are forwarded to a channel listened by a Processor Service.
+- The Processor Service store data into a Mongo, re-calculate Trade Summary and publish new values to a Stomp WebSocket endpoint /topic/trade-summaries
+- Frontend consume messages using sockjs and stompjs.

+### Technologies

+- Backend: Spring IoC, MVC Security, OAuth2, WebSocket and Data/Mongo
+- Frontend: AngularJS, Bootstrap and Google-Chart

 ### Assumptions

 - CF_HOME is an environment variable pointing to the directory where the git repo was cloned